Board Members

 Renata Jadresin Milic AUCKLAND

-Renata Jadresin Milic is an architect, architectural historian, and Associate Professor in Architectural History and Theory, Architectural Design and Research Methods at the School of Architecture at Unitec Institute of Technology| Te Pukenga.
+Renata Jadresin Milic is Associate Professor in Architectural History and Theory, Architectural Design and Research Methods at the School of Architecture at Unitec Institute of Technology| Te Pukenga.

 She is the Bachelor of Architectural Studies Discipline Leader, Master of Architecture (Professional) Conservation and Heritage Stream Leader in the School of Architecture, the founder of the Digital Heritage Research Centre, and a member of The Environmental Solutions Research Centre at Unitec.